 In lieu of flowers please consider a donation to THEDREAM.US an educational scholarship fund for DREAMers/DACA immigrant kids (Deferred Action for Childhood Arrivals).
 In Merrill’s last day of consciousness, doctors had to take away his work computer and files while he was happily and diligently writing briefs for his immigration clients.
 More information can be found at www.thedream.us - we thank you for supporting his professional endeavors.

-To send flowers to Merrill's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Merrill J. Clark, please visit our floral store.